-More than 200 undergraduate students presented at last year’s event.
+More than 150 will present at this year’s event.

 SPACE is an annual opportunity for undergraduate students to present their independent scholarly and creative projects, including senior projects, undergraduate research, poetry and short fiction, internship reports, class projects, and professional portfolios.